lmtani/synthetic-diploid/README.md

 ## Description

-This script takes two VCF files (one for each haplotype) and creates a new VCF file with a synthetic diploid genome.
+This script takes two VCF files (one for each haploid) and creates a new VCF file with a synthetic diploid genome.

 ### Limitations